 Located in Senaru, in the north of Lombok, Sendang Gile and Tiu Kelep waterfalls are two falls on the same, short jungle hike.
-Out of all of the things to do in Lombok, I’d place a visit to these two falls near the top!
+Out of all of the things to do in the incredible island of Lombok, I’d place a visit to these two falls near the top!

 Benang Stokel and Benang Kelambu Waterfalls

 Another set of waterfalls that is value for time and money are Central Lombok highlights, Benang Stokel and Benang Kelambu.
 Although they are located in the same geopark, the two waterfalls are vastly different.